christocarr/instagram-clone/README.md

 # Unsplash App

+## Overview

 Unsplash App is a React app created during a mentoring program with senior frontend developer - [Cristian Florea](https://www.linkedin.com/in/cristian-florea-396046123/)

-The app allows users to view photos, search for photos, explore random photos, and save photos from the Unsplash stock photography website.

 During the build process a workflow was created so that when a feature was completed, I created pull requests for Cristian to review and comment on any improvements or changes that could be made to my code.

 While creating Unsplash App I solidified and improved my knowledge of React, Redux, React router, and styled-components.

+## Features

+The app allows users to view photos, search for photos, explore random photos, and save photos from the Unsplash stock photography website.

 The app is available to view [here](https://instagram-clone-sandy.vercel.app/)

+## Running the project locally

+The project requires environment variables for the it to run as it uses the Unsplash API.

+1. Clone the repo to your machine
+2. Add environment varialbes
+3. Run ```npm install``` to install the dependencies
+4. Run ```npm run start``` to start

-### Tech
+### Tech and Dev dependencies

 Unsplash App was built with the following liabraries and packages
 - [Unsplash API](https://unsplash.com/developers)